 Common Actions on Handguns

-- A double-action handgun's trigger-cocking allows a faster shot, since no separate manual cocking is needed.
+Single-action's manual cocking allows a shorter, lighter trigger pull that is an aid to accuracy; but an accidental light touch of the trigger will usually fire a cocked single-action gun if the safety is off.
+Double-action's trigger-cocking allows a faster shot, since no separate manual cocking is needed.
 A double-action gun's longer, heavier trigger pull is also considered safer.
-In fact, many double-action guns, especially revolvers, have no mechanical safety at all, since only a long, deliberate pull will fire the handgun.
+In fact, many double-action guns, especially revolvers, have no mechanical safety at all, since only a long, deliberate pull will fire the weapon.